Early Retirement and Why I Want to Retire by 45

 This spot basically means I’ve reached CoastFI which means I could stop saving at all today and still reach my target number with an 8% return.

-Now I also know that we’re in the middle of the biggest bull run in quite some time, if not ever, and that a market crash could certainly happen in the next 0-8 years.
+We’ve already had a bit of a downturn but we’re right in the middle of a small recovery right now but I’m still aware that a full on market crash could certainly happen in the next 0-8 years.
 It’d certainly suck seeing the numbers on the page go down instead of up but as long as I and/or the wife remain employed, continued saving through that and a recovery after would mean that could actually be beneficial for us.

 Overall, this is the main reason I can start considering this.
 I am an anxious person and setting a definitive end point is a big step for me and not something I was comfortable with until the path ahead was a bit clearer.